Analytical Expression for Fracture Profile in Viscoelastic Crack Propagation

-Equation~(\ref{eq:asymptotic_U}) is consistent with the viscoelastic trumpet, which is based on the assumption that $\lambda \gg 1$.
-Not only are the same exponents---$1/2$, $3/2$, and $1/2$---predicted in the viscoelastic trumpet~\cite{deGennes1996,deGennes1997,Saulnier2004,hui2022} but the crossover points delineating each region of the fracture profile, $x_c\equiv X_c L / \sqrt{2}\pi=3\lambda V \tau/[2 (\lambda -1)] \approx 3V\tau/2$ and $\lambda x_c \approx 3\lambda V \tau/2$ for $\lambda \gg 1$, are also consistent with those of the viscoelastic trumpet ($V\tau$ and $\lambda V \tau$, respectively).
-Thus, our analysis elucidates the crack-tip dynamics in the linear viscoelastic region and integrates the viscoelastic trumpet with traditional fracture mechanics.
-Beyond identifying power-law exponents, Eq.~(\ref{eq:asymptotic_U}) also provides the power-law prefactors within each region and the crossovers between them.
+The exponents ($1/2$, $3/2$, and $1/2$) and the crossover points separating each region of $\mathcal{U}(x)$ [$x_c\equiv \sqrt{1-\nu} X_c L / (\sqrt{2}\pi)=3 \lambda \tau V/[2 (\lambda -1)] \sim \tau V$ and $\lambda x_c \sim \lambda \tau V$ for $\lambda \gg 1$] in Eq.~(\ref{eq:asymptotic_U}) are consistent with those of the viscoelastic trumpet~\cite{deGennes1996,deGennes1997,Saulnier2004,hui2022}, which assumes $\lambda \gg 1$.
+Notably, Eq.~(\ref{eq:asymptotic_U}) extends beyond the viscoelastic trumpet, by providing the prefactors of both the power law and the crossover points.
+Although both the viscoelastic trumpet and Eq.~(\ref{eq:asymptotic_U}) rely on parameter constraints, Eq.~(\ref{eq:fracture_profile}), from which Eq.~(\ref{eq:asymptotic_U}) is derived, holds more generally.
+Consequently, Eq.~(\ref{eq:fracture_profile}) reproduces the profile of the viscoelastic trumpet as a limiting case and elucidates its foundation in continuum fracture mechanics.

-Figure~\ref{fig:4}(a) shows the state of the viscoelastic solid on the crack surface as a function of the distance $x$ from the crack tip, varying with the crack-propagation velocity $V$.
-The black solid lines $x_c=3\lambda V\tau/[2(\lambda -1)]$ and $\lambda x_c=3\lambda^2 V\tau/[2(\lambda -1)]$ indicate the crossover points between the soft-solid, liquid, and hard-solid states.
-Both the soft and hard solids exhibit power-law exponents of $1/2$, yielding parabolic fracture profiles, whereas the liquid exhibits a power-law exponent of $3/2$, yielding a sharp profile.
-At lower $V$ [Fig.~\ref{fig:4}(b)], the dominance of the $1/2$ power-law exponent and the small magnitudes of $\lambda x_c$ result in almost parabolic profiles.
-By contrast, at higher $V$ [Fig.~\ref{fig:4}(c)], the increasing $\lambda x_c$ expands the liquid region, characterized by the prevailing $3/2$ power-law exponent.
-(Note that the scale in the figure is logarithmic.)
-This progressively sharpens the fracture profile.\\
+Figure~\ref{fig:4}(a) shows how the viscoelastic state on the crack surface evolves with the distance $x$ from the crack tip, which varies according to the crack-propagation velocity $V$.
+The black solid lines represent $X_c \,(\propto \mathcal{V})$ and $\lambda X_c \,(\propto \mathcal{V})$, indicating the crossover points between the soft-solid, liquid, and hard-solid regimes.
+The soft and hard solids exhibit power-law exponents of $1/2$, yielding parabolic fracture profiles, whereas the liquid exhibits a power-law exponent of $3/2$, resulting in a sharp profile.
+At lower $V$ [Fig.~\ref{fig:4}(b)], the dominance of the $1/2$ power-law exponent and the small magnitudes of $\lambda X_c$ lead to nearly parabolic profiles.
+In contrast, at higher $V$ [Fig.~\ref{fig:4}(c)], the increasing $\lambda X_c$ expands the liquid region, where the prevailing $3/2$ power-law exponent leads to progressive tip sharpening (note the logarithmic scale).
+Thus, our analytical expression elucidates the origin of the velocity-dependent crack-tip sharpening observed in rubbers~\cite{Morishita2016,Morishita2017,Mai2020} and gels~\cite{Livne2008,Bouchbinder2008,Ariel2010,Chen2017,Kolvin2018,Meng2023,Qi2024}, suggesting that crack-tip sharpening results from high velocity, rather than the cause of velocity jump.